Node Deployment in Heterogeneous Rayleigh Fading Sensor Networks: Optimal Deployment in Rayleigh Fading WSNs

-Using properties we obtained in this section, a Power-Efficient Ergodic-based Lloyd (PEEL) Algorithm, as outlined in Algorithm \ref{PEEL_Algorithm}, is proposed to minimize the wireless communication power consumption in Eq. (\ref{secondary_objective_function}) over node deployment, cell partitioning, and data routing.
+Next, we present Algorithm \ref{PEEL_Algorithm}, named Power-Efficient Ergodic-based Lloyd (PEEL) Algorithm, that makes use of the properties we explored in this section to minimize the wireless transmission power consumption $\mathcal{P}$ in Eq. (\ref{rewrie_second_objective_function}) over node deployment, cell partitioning, and data routing.

 \begin{prop} The PEEL algorithm is an iterative improvement algorithm and converges. \end{prop}